danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 ## Performance implications

-Introducing memory safety into C++ codebases always comes with some performance degredation, because there's little you can check at compile time.
+Introducing memory safety into C++ codebases always comes with some performance degradation, because there's little you can check at compile time.
 So it means checking for bad program states when the programming is running.
 But these performance changes are not the kind you as a user will see or feel.
 But the kind that shows up on benchmarks and that software teams then have great a many